Overview

 Graduated Cum Laude May 2003

-B.A. degrees in Economics and Fine Arts with high honors
+B.A. degrees in Fine Arts with high honors and Economics

 Faculty nominated Undergraduate Departmental Representative in Fine Arts